corrode/corrode.github.io/content/blog/lifetimes/index.md

 }
 ```

-It turns out, lifetimes are *everywhere* in Rust, they are just implicit most of the time.
+It turns out, lifetimes are *everywhere* in Rust, but they are just implicit most of the time.

 ## Reasons for lifetimes